stevelaver/twitchets/README.md

   # Defaults to any number of tickets if not set.
   numTickets: 2

-  # Minimum discount (including fees) the tickets in the listing
-  # must have against the original price.
+  # Minimum discount (including fees) of the tickets in the listing against the original price.
-  # Defaults to any discount of tickets if not set.
+  # Defaults to any discount if not set.
   discount: 15

-  # Notification services to send found tickets listings to.
+  # Notification services to send found ticket listings to.
   # Defaults to all configured services above.
   notification:
     - ntfy

 # Ticket configuration.
 # Settings set here take priority over global settings.
-# If a setting is not set/specified here, global setting will be used
+# If a setting is not set/specified here, the global setting will be used.
-# To unset a global setting and use the default, set to a negative value or empty list depends on type
+# To unset a global setting and use the default, set it to a negative value or an empty list, depending on the type.
 # The below are examples.
-Tweak them as needed
+Tweak them as needed.
 tickets:
   # Look for Lion King tickets using the global configuration.
   # For global configuration settings not set, defaults will be used.
-  - event: Lion King # Required
+  - event: Lion King # REQUIRED

   # Look for Taylor Swift tickets, overriding the global configuration.
-  # of the defaults for settings not specified.
-  - event: Taylor Swift # Required
+  - event: Taylor Swift # REQUIRED

-    # Override global configuration setting
+    # Override global configuration setting.
-    # Event name must be an exact match
+    # Event name must be an exact match.
-    # For example This will NOT match Taylor Swift: The Eras Tour
+    # For example, this will NOT match "Taylor Swift: The Eras Tour".
     eventSimilarity: 1

-    # Override global configuration setting
+    # Override global configuration setting.
-    # Reset to default - watch for tickets from any region
+    # Reset to default - watch for tickets from any region.
     regions: []

-    # Override global configuration setting
+    # Override global configuration setting.
-    # Reset to default - watch for tickets with ANY discount
+    # Reset to default - watch for tickets with any discount.
     numTickets: -1

-    # Override global configuration setting
+    # Override global configuration setting.
-    # Reset to default - watch for tickets with ANY discount
+    # Reset to default - watch for tickets with any discount.
     discount: -1

-    # Override global configuration setting
+    # Override global configuration setting:
-    # Send notifications to telegram (instead of notify)
+    # Send notifications to Telegram (instead of ntfy).
     notification:
       - telegram

-  # Look for Lion King tickets generally using the global configuration.
+  # Look for Oasis tickets (mostly) using the global configuration.
-  # Notification will be sent to all notification services configures
+  # Notifications will be sent to all configured notification services.
-  - event: Oasis # Required
+  - event: Oasis # REQUIRED
     notification: []
 ```